desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 In this post, we argue that LM researchers---especially those working in areas where core concepts lack established definitions---must adopt statistical methods to improve the rigor of their empirical evaluations.
 Leveraging techniques from classical statistics, such as confidence intervals and hypothesis tests, will help move the field beyond anecdotal observations and philosophical arguments toward a more scientific understanding of model behaviour.

-To illustrate this in practice, we outline three key elements of rigorous empirical evaluation and apply them to [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) <d-cite key="mirzadeh2024gsm"></d-cite>---a recent paper that examines whether LMs perform "formal reasoning" or rely on "sophisticated pattern matching".
+To illustrate this in practice, we outline three key elements of rigorous empirical evaluation and apply them to [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229)---a recent paper that examines whether LMs perform "formal reasoning" or rely on "sophisticated pattern matching".

 # 2. Elements of Rigorous Empirical Evaluation